afick/hr-demo/README.md

 ## ant design
 `yarn add antd`

+_would use sass or less for css if had more time_

 ## amplify
 utilizing graphql, appsync, and CI/CD

 ## data design
 two tables in dynamodb

+_would use postgres or aurora for this if had more time, with custom resolvers_
 #### employee
     id: ID!
     firstName: String!